Gemba/skyscraper/docs/CLIHELP.md

 #### videos

 By default Skyscraper doesn't scrape and cache video resources because of the significant disk space required to save them.
-You can enable videos using this flag.
+You can enable videos using this flag, also explicitly set this flag to output videos for the frontend/gamelist.
 Consider setting this in [`config.ini`](CONFIGINI.md#videos) instead.

 **Example(s)**

 ```
-Skyscraper -p amiga --flags forcefilename,nosubdirs,skipexistingwheels
-Skyscraper -p nes --flags videos,nomarquees
+Skyscraper -p nes --flags videos
 ```

 ### --gamelistfilename &lt;FILENAME&gt;